mikialex/rendiation/rinecraft/README.md

 Minecraft in rust. for testing and developing rendiation framework

-Some new point want to try:
+Some new point want to try in future:

 * new world generation algorithm. (realistic, some physical method maybe?)